Executive Committee of Board of Directors

 Dr. Mohan Sundararaj MBBS, MPH

 Mohan Sundararaj started studying the piano at the age of three in his hometown of Chennai, India and pursued a 4-year degree program at Berklee College of Music, Boston graduating summa cum laude in music therapy to become one of India’s first US board certified music therapists.
 At Berklee, Mohan was a regular solo and ensemble performer and a recipient of numerous awards including the Gary Burton Music Therapy Award and the First Prize at the Emmanuel Zambelli Piano Competition.
 As a board-certified music therapist, Mohan has worked with children with medical and developmental needs, individuals with dementia, adults with mental or chronic illness and terminally ill individuals in hospice care both in India and the United States.
 Mohan is also a medical doctor and a global health expert with over 15 years’ experience in direct clinical services and HIV-related technical support in over 20 countries.
 Currently, Mohan is the Director of Public Health Programs at MPact, a non-profit organization based in California advancing the health and human rights of LGBT communities worldwide.

 Vera Brandes, MSc

-Vera Brandes, former record producer and founder of multiple record labels, was one of the co-founders of the Science Network Man and Music at the University Mozarteum, Salzburg and former lecturer on culture & media at the University for Applied Sciences in Salzburg, Austria.
+Vera Brandes, former record producer and founder of multiple record labels, was one of the co-founders of IAMM and the Science Network Man and Music at the University Mozarteum, Salzburg, and director of the Music & Music Research Program at Paracelsus Medical University, Salzburg.
 Vera is CSO of SANOSON in Vienna, Austria and developed I-MAT© (Individualized Music-focussed Audio Therapies) for the treatment of psychosomatic disorders (US patent).

 Chair, Committee on Communications/Outreach